Lean Six Sigma Tools

 ✓ Use the methodology and the tools together.
 Even the most rapid improvement event will benefit from using the define, measure, analyse, improve and control stages.
 We have seen a DMAIC exercise carried out successfully in a one-day rapid improvement workshop.

-✓Remember that 20 per cent of the tools will be used on 80 per cent of projects, so do not try to shoehorn every tool into a project.
+✓Remember that 20 percent of the tools will be used on 80 percent of projects, so do not try to force-feed every tool into a project.

 ✓ Keep the scope of your project simple and understandable.

-Most importanatly, do Not Be Obsessed with Lean Six Sigma/ Six Sigma/ Lean Tools.
+Most importantly, do not be obsessed with Lean Six Sigma/ Six Sigma/ Lean Tools.